 Origin of pasta and tomato sauce

-Pasta in tomato sauce, often referred to as "pasta al pomodoro" or simply "spaghetti with tomato sauce," is a popular Italian dish with a rich culinary history.
-The origins of pasta in tomato sauce can be traced back to Italy, where both pasta and tomatoes have played significant roles in the country's cuisine.
+Pasta in tomato sauce, often referred to as "pasta al pomodoro" or simply "spaghetti with tomato sauce," is a traditional Italian family favourite.

 Pasta itself has been a staple food in Italy for centuries.
 Its exact origins are somewhat debated, but it is generally believed to have been brought to Italy by the Arabs during the medieval period.
 However, pasta as we know it today, made from durum wheat and formed into various shapes, likely emerged during the 13th century in Sicily or Southern Italy.